Enjoy golden hours at the B&B Atelier Arringo in Ascoli Piceno, Italy.

 The room in the garden.

-There is a room in the historic botanical garden of Ascoli, the Giardino d’Arringo.
-A fountain splashes in front of its windows, the fish magnetically attracting the town’s children all year round.
-An olive tree sits enthroned in the middle of the square.
-Splendid palm trees pointing the compass south.
-Old Lebanese cedar branches fan the scent of freshness into the evening air.
-And behind the ancient stone wall a monastery garden, with its tended flower arrangements, overgrown pagodas and its proud king, the peacock.
+There is a window in the historic botanical garden of Ascoli, the Giardino dell’Arengo.
+A fountain splashes in front of it, the fish magnetically attracting the town’s children all year round.
+Birds greet the olive tree in the middle of the square.
+Old Lebanese cedar branches fan their scent into the evening air.
+Palm trees pointing the compass south.
+And behind an ancient stone wall a monastery garden, with its tended flower arrangements, overgrown pagodas and the lazy stone lion lounging in the grass since Roman times.

 In the evening,